 So if you have a manifold, how are you getting water through it?

 ACANLORD LIVE SALE RULES

-· We will post around 8 corals every 5 minutes at $10 or above throughout the sale.
-There will be a link under each picture which will then bring you to our website where you can complete your purchase.
+· We will post around 8 corals every 5 minutes at $5 or above throughout the sale.
+You will be able to click on each picture which will then bring you to our website where you can complete your purchase.